Remote Wilderness Rescue and Travel Insurance: What You Need To Know

 First a note on guided adventures.
 Many people go on guided adventures just assuming the guide company’s insurance would kick in and cover a rescue.
 For the vast vast majority of guide companies that is not the case.
 But for whatever reason companies don’t always make this obvious, and so many people go on trips unknowingly uninsured.

 • Are you traveling in your home country or abroad?
-In America, many rescue happen for free.
+In America, many rescues happen for free.
 But also many don’t.
 It’s a bit of a mystery to figure out what a hypothetical rescue would cost you in this country.
-I don’t like to gamble with that situation, so I chose to ignore all the stories about free rescues and keep insurance anyways.
+I don’t like to gamble with that situation, so I choose to ignore all the stories about free rescues and keep insurance anyway.
 If you’re traveling abroad and remote, then the probability you want insurance goes up.
-I love traveling to wild and remote parts of wild and undeveloped countries, but the idea of being stuck in a local hospital because I can’t afford to pay the exorbitant costs of medical transport to higher standard of care doesn’t sound fun.
-Maybe that sounds messed up, but it’s true for me.

 • Would a surprise 40k USD bill (or much higher if you need international cross-border medically-supervised transport) be devastating to you or just inconvenient?
 Really this is what it most comes down to… your personal finances and risk tolerance.